 The 7% who rated OFX either as poor or bad, pointed to the phone verification process as being tedious and unnecessary.
 Though we know this is part of OFX’s internal control system and regulatory requirements.

-Sending and receiving money on OFX is a breeze.
+Sending and receiving money with OFX is designed to be a breeze.
 Remember you can send money on the website, using a mobile app, or even on the phone in less than 5 minutes.
-Below are the steps to follow:
+For example, imagine you’re sending money from USA to Australia, below are the steps to follow: